Am I required to live on campus?

 How do I sign-up for a meal plan?

 Check the New Student Guide for more information or visit the Dining website.

 I am traveling from a long distance and will be shipping my belongings.
 When will packages be accepted at the residence halls?

 The Residence Hall Offices (RHO) will accept packages as they are received.
 Packages received for students moving in on Friday will not be made available until Saturday to prevent confusion with the Move In process.
 If you need to send any personal belongings, we encourage you to have them arrive after you have settled in.

 Please make your shipping plans accordingly.
 The delivery services and the University are inundated with packages during the opening days of the Fall semester.
 This will cause delays in receiving.
 Please bring any item or belonging with you that you consider critical to your health or that you will need in the first few days of school.
 The Office of Residential Living will not accept packages on behalf of students.
 You are the only person allowed to pick up your packages from the RHO and you must present a valid ID.

 Can I request a room change during the academic year?

 Yes.
 Students who are interested in a room change should discuss this option with their Resident Assistant or Hall Director.
 There are limited opportunities for room changes, particularly in the Freshmen residence halls.
-If your request is due to a roommate conflict, mediation will often be the first step with your RA or Hall Director.
+If your request is due to a roommate conflict, mediation will often be the first step with your RA or Community Director.

 What amenities will I find in my room?